fluffos/fluffos/docs/efun/interactive/has_gmcp.md

 ### NAME

-    has_gmcp() - detects whether or not a given interactive user's client has GMCP protocol enabled.
+    has_gmcp() - returns whether or not a given interactive user's client has GMCP protocol enabled.

 ### SYNOPSIS